Seyu Khosu Hashem

-Seyu Khosu Hashem (سيو خسو هاشم) (Note: Also known as Seyu Khosavi Hashem, Seyū Khosavī Hāshem, So’ūkhsū Hāshem, and Soyūkhsū Hāshem) is a village in Rasteqan Rural District of Gholaman District, Raz and Jargalan County, North Khorasan province, Iran.
+Seyu Khosu Hashem (سيو خسو هاشم) (Note: Also known as Seyu Khosavi Hashem, Seyū Khosavī Hāshem, So’ūkhsū Hāshem, and Soyūkhsū Hāshem) is a village in Rasteqan Rural District of Gholaman District in Raz and Jargalan County, North Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,359 in 286 households, when it was in Gholaman Rural District of the former Raz and Jargalan District of Bojnord County.
+At the time of the 2006 National Census, the village's population was 1,359 in 286 households, when it was in Gholaman Rural District of the former Raz and Jargalan District in Bojnord County.
 The following census in 2011 counted 1,540 people in 390 households.
-The 2016 census measured the population of the village as 1,441 people in 393 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County, and the rural district was transferred to the new Gholaman District.
-Seyu Khosu was transferred to Rasteqan Rural District created in the district.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,441 people in 393 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County.
+The rural district was transferred to the new Gholaman District, and the village was transferred to Rasteqan Rural District created in the same district.
+Seyu Khosu Hashem was the most populous village in its rural district.